 Care For Your Teeth

-Care of the mouth is one of the most basic aspects of personal care.
+Mouth care is one of the most basic aspects of personal care.
 However, it tends to be neglected by most people.
-Oral hygiene has significant impact on an individual’s general well-being, self-esteem as well as quality of life.
-The oral cavity is known to be a reservoir for microorganism to grow and thrive.
-Poor oral hygiene can lead to complications such as gum disease, bad breath, dry mouth, plaque formation and tooth decay.
+Oral hygiene has a significant impact on an individual’s general well-being, self-esteem, as well as quality of life.
+The oral cavity is known to be a reservoir for micro-organisms to grow and thrive.
+Poor oral hygiene can lead to complications such as gum disease, bad breath, dry mouth, plaque formation, and tooth decay.

 Here are some tips for dental care:

-Floss your teeth daily: Flossing removes the food particles and plaque trapped between the teeth which a tooth brush cannot reach.
-It also prevents the formation of tartar, which is the hard yellowish deposits above or below the gums, on the inner or outer surface of teeth and can only be removed by your dentist.
+Floss your teeth daily: Flossing removes the food particles and plaque trapped between the teeth that cannot be reached by a tooth brush.
+It also prevents the formation of tartar, the hard yellowish deposits above or below the gums and on the inner or outer surface of teeth.
+Tartar can only be removed by your dentist.

-Don’t smoke: Smoking not only stains your teeth but also damages your gums by reducing the blood supply.
-It also causes smokers breath.
+Don’t smoke: Smoking not only stains your teeth, it also damages your gums by reducing the blood supply.
+It also causes smoker’s breath.

-Regular visits to your dentist: Schedule regular dental cleanings and checkups – generally at least once or twice a year is essential to diagnose any oral concerns early.
+Regular visits to your dentist: Scheduling regular dental cleanings and check-ups – generally at least once or twice a year is essential to diagnose any oral concerns early.
 Most oral health problems do not produce any symptoms till they have progressed to a later stage.